anusha342/flask-react-assessment/README.md

 - React (frontend)
 - Axios (API calls)
 - pytest (testing)
-               -------My request to you plzz read this-------- Due to the 5-minute limit, I could not cover all implementation details in the video.
-I have documented my approach, key decisions, and trade-offs in the README/PR description for better clarity.

-so i've mentioned that all points here!!!
-...

 ### Approach
 - Used Flask for backend due to its lightweight nature and suitability for REST APIs.